fo0s/student-directory/README.md

 - 11. A typo challenge.
 Was given a file with multiple typos and we had to fix it with syntax disabled.

 - 12. Added an exit command if no students are listed

+### Step 9.
+Adding an interactive menu

+Adding a bit of bling to a project is never bad thing.
+In this section we are adding a menu to push different actions to the project as we see fit.

+> **Added** interactive_menu with 3 simple options

+### Step 10.
+More refactoring